Fantom-foundation/go-lachesis/docs/design.rst

 Transport
 ---------

-Babble nodes communicate with other Babble nodes in a fully connected Peer To Peer network.
+Lachesis nodes communicate with other Lachesis nodes in a fully connected Peer To Peer network.
 Nodes gossip by repeatedly choosing another node at random and telling eachother what they know about the hashgraph.
 The gossip protocol is extremely simple and serves the dual purpose of gossiping about transactions and